yazeed-mohammad/calender_fetcher/README.md

 - `months`: `List<Month>`
 - `isSelected`: bool value that changed if user press on this year `true|false`.
 - `isCurrentYear`: bool value if `yyyy` equal `value`.
+- `data`: dynamic variable to add any type of data in Year.

 **Month: `Month(this.id, this.name, this.value, this.days, this.isSelected, this.isCurrentMonth);`**
 - `id`: unique int number.